notixdevs/CP-Extension-backend/README.md

-# Contest Tracker Chrome Extension
+# nextContest

-The **Contest Tracker** Chrome Extension helps you stay on top of upcoming and ongoing contests from various platforms.
+The **nextContest** Chrome Extension helps you stay on top of upcoming and ongoing contests from various platforms.
 With this extension, you can easily view important contest details such as the contest title, start time, duration, and platform information, all in one place.

+(screenshot)

 ## Features